Bowel infections

 - signs of dehydration, such as excessive thirst or not passing much urine

-- they can't keep fluids down
+- can't keep fluids down

-- they have very bad stomach pain
+- have bad stomach pain

 Toddlers and young children should see a doctor if: